qixwang/mc-docs.zh-cn/articles/data-factory/scripts/incremental-copy-powershell.md

 }
 "@

-## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryDataset command.
+## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryV2Dataset command.
-$sourceDataset | Out-File c:\$sourceDatasetName.json
+$sourceDataset | Out-File ./$sourceDatasetName.json

 ## Create a dataset in the data factory
-Set-AzDataFactoryDataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$sourceDatasetName" -File "c:\$sourceDatasetName.json"
+Set-AzDataFactoryV2Dataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$sourceDatasetName" -File "./$sourceDatasetName.json"

 # Create an Azure Blob dataset in the data factory